Dasharo/docs/docs/projects/trenchboot-aem.md

 ## Compare your own project with existing or historical efforts

-3mdeb is a licensed provider for quality coreboot consulting services for 5 years.
-We are well-known in the open-source community for maintaining firmware of the PC Engines APU series platform for over 4-years.
+3mdeb is a licensed provider for quality coreboot consulting services since 2016.
+We are well-known in the open-source community for maintaining firmware of the PC Engines APU series platform since 2016.
 Delivering high-quality firmware releases each month and providing technical support on PC Engines and OPNSense forums.
 3mdeb embedded systems developers are experienced engineers accustomed to operating systems development.
 Our developers have contributed to